Connecting and Communicating With Your Audience, Part 3

 Editing is Crucial!

 Editing is an investment for your business.
 Whenever a piece of information goes out to your audience, it’s important for you to have a second set of eyes read it, whether it’s a blog, a white paper, a book, or a short social media post.
-The chance for an error or omission to be caught or a issue of where the writing can be clearer can mean the difference between winning a client and losing one.
+The chance for an error or omission to be caught or an issue of where the writing could be clearer can mean the difference between winning a client and losing one.